Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: Introduction

-To overcome the shortcomings and limitations of CVAE-VC \cite{Hsu2016short} and CycleGAN-VC \cite{Kaneko2017dshort}, we have previously proposed a non-parallel VC method \cite{Kameoka2018SLTshort_StarGAN-VC} using another GAN variant called StarGAN \cite{Choi2017short}, which offers the advantages of CVAE-VC and CycleGAN-VC concurrently.
-Unlike CycleGAN-VC and as with CVAE-VC, this method, called StarGAN-VC, is capable of simultaneously learning multiple mappings using a single generator network so that it can fully use available training data collected from multiple domains.
+To overcome the shortcomings and limitations of CVAE-VC \cite{Hsu2016short} and CycleGAN-VC \cite{Kaneko2017dshort}, we previously proposed a nonparallel VC method \cite{Kameoka2018SLTshort_StarGAN-VC} using another GAN variant called StarGAN \cite{Choi2017short}, which offers the advantages of CVAE-VC and CycleGAN-VC concurrently.
+Unlike CycleGAN-VC and as with CVAE-VC, our method, which we call StarGAN-VC, is capable of simultaneously learning multiple mappings using a single generator network and can thus fully use available training data collected from multiple domains.
 Unlike CVAE-VC and as with CycleGAN-VC, StarGAN-VC uses an adversarial loss for generator training to encourage the generator outputs to become indistinguishable from real speech.
 It is also noteworthy that unlike CVAE-VC and CycleGAN-VC, StarGAN-VC does not require any information about the domain of the input speech at test time.

+In this paper, we describe three formulations of StarGAN, including a newly introduced novel StarGAN variant called ``Augmented classifier StarGAN'', and compare them in a nonparallel VC task.
 The remainder of this paper is organized as follows.
-After reviewing other related work in \refsec{relatedwork}, we briefly describe the formulation of CycleGAN-VC in \refsec{cyclegan-vc}, present three formulations of StarGAN-VC in \refsec{stargan-vc} and show experimental results in \refsec{experiments}.
+After reviewing other related work in \refsec{relatedwork}, we briefly describe the formulation of CycleGAN-VC in \refsec{cyclegan-vc}, present the three formulations of StarGAN-VC in \refsec{stargan-vc}, and show experimental results in \refsec{experiments}.